claucometa/design_patterns/README.md

 And, of course, the implementators (the guys from the set B), each of them, will have the full set of tools required by any bridge to do its work.
 The bridge A will require some methods or whatever, the bridge B other methods, and so on.

 ## StateMachine
 State machine is suitable to choose always the correct behavior of an object to all possible paths depending on its own state.
-If for each state of the object there will be a  different behavior and possibly a change of state when an action is taken, so the state machine is the perfect design to you.
+If for each state of the object there will be a  different behavior and possibly a change of state when an action is taken, then this design is gonna suits perfectly to you.

 Basically, you can build a table to represent all the states of an object by crossing the States and the Actions.
 So, if your 'machine' can have 5 states and also can have 4 actions, then you will have to handle 5x4 = 20 different paths.
 If you do it using ifs or switches, believe me, it's gonna be a nightmare and highly prone to error.